 Kmart's "giffing out" commercials during the 2013 holiday season scream of this.
-Inhabitants of the internet are quick to point out that they not only murdered the pronunciation of the file name (Protip: It's pronounced "jiff") but that real gifs don't have any sound as they're simply a sometimes-animated image file.
+Inhabitants of the internet are quick to point out that real gifs don't have any sound as they're simply 256-color image files with animation support.

 The Progressive advertisements in which Flo turns herself into an Image Macro smack of some middle-aged marketing executive trying to "get down with" the hip Internet-using early-20's demographic.